Stewart's Corral

 Glamour trotting and cantering around when left behind.

 Glamour furthered my education in hoof care, and as I learned how to correct her lameness, I found something to excel in again.
 This interest in hoof care was strongly motivated by Roxy's rotation in her last year, Roan's soring at every shoeing, and Shadow's strong dislike for a farrier's work in 2000.
-She could kick.

 1/12 scale thumbnail